Graduate Student Mediation Procedure

 University of Maryland Graduate School, Baltimore (UMGSB)

 The purpose of this procedure is to establish a committee that will mediate disputes between graduate students and the faculty and/or administration of the program in which the student is enrolled.
-The UMGSB, UMBC Mediation Committee (MC) is composed of three experienced faculty members, appointed by the dean of the Graduate School for a period of two years* and two full-time graduate students appointed each year by the Graduate Student Association.
+The Mediation Committee (MC) is composed of three faculty members, appointed by the associate dean of the Graduate School and two full-time graduate students appointed by the Graduate Student Association.
 The MC provides mediation when major disagreements or differences of opinion arise between a graduate student and his/her advisor and/or other members of a graduate program that (a) cannot be resolved successfully at the program level; (b) are serious enough in nature to jeopardize a student's ability to complete his/her education; and (c) are not covered by other policies.

 This mediation procedure** covers potential major differences of opinion and/or disagreements with faculty advisors that may occur during a graduate student's career as a student or as a graduate assistant.